 We have included links to books, products and tours that we recommend.
 If you purchase we may earn a small commission.

-Lara beach is located north of Paphos heading towards the Akamas Peninsula.
+Lara bay is located north of Paphos heading towards the Akamas Peninsula.

-It is “off road” so either visit on a organised tour or have a hire car that is suitable for the journey.
+It is “off road” so either visit on an organised tour or have a hire car that is suitable for the journey.